 The Problem: Aluminum rust is caused by the formation of aluminum oxide on the surface of aluminum.
 This oxide layer is formed when the metal is exposed to moisture.
 When this layer forms in air, it can cause corrosion and create dents in aluminum surfaces.
 This can happen even if there are no cracks in the surface or paint on the surface.

-The Solution: To prevent rusting, aluminum surfaces need to be sealed with a coating that prevents moisture from penetrating into aluminum.
+The Solution: To prevent rusting, aluminum surfaces need to be sealed with a coating like painting or anodizing that prevents moisture from penetrating into aluminum.

 How to Prevent Aluminum from Rusting and Staying Cleaner for a Longer Period of Time?

 There are many ways to prevent aluminum from rusting and staying cleaner for a longer period of time.
 One way would be to clean the surface with warm water or an aluminum oxide compound like Bar Keeper’s Friend regularly.
 Another way would be to apply a protective coating [anodized aluminum] on the surface of your aluminum that will slow down oxidation at the same time as preventing corrosion on the surface.